ELS-RD/transformer-deploy/docs/setup_local.md

 # Installation

+!!! tip

+    Use Docker if you don't want to install all Nvidia dependencies (for a first try for instance).
+    In the long term, local install is probably a better idea.

 !!! danger "6 rules to install locally Nvidia dependencies"

     You may have heard or experienced difficulties in installing Nvidia dependencies, or making them detected by your system.